-Half a million Rohingya refugees have fled violence in Myanmar in successive waves of displacement since the early 1990s.
+Over a million Rohingya refugees have fled violence in Myanmar in successive waves of displacement since the early 1990s.

 The Rohingya are a stateless Muslim minority in Myanmar.
 The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State, driving more than 742,000 to seek refuge in Bangladesh.
 Most arrived in the first three months of the crisis.
 An estimated 12,000 reached Bangladesh during the first half of 2018.
-The vast majority of Rohingya refugees reaching Bangladesh are women and children, and more than 40 per cent are under age 12.
+The vast majority reaching Bangladesh are women and children, and more than 40 per cent are under age 12.
 Many others are elderly people requiring additional aid and protection.
 They have nothing and need everything.

 “They burnt our house and drove us out by shooting.
 We walked for three days through the jungle.”

 Mohammed, who fled to Bangladesh with his family of seven, including a baby born along the way

 New spontaneous settlements sprouted overnight, and the Kutupalong refugee settlement has grown to become the largest of its kind in the world.
 Around 600,000 people are living in an area of just 13 square kilometres, stretching infrastructure and services to their limits.

 The Bangladesh government has responded generously throughout the latest crisis.
 Local Bangladeshi villages have also taken in the new arrivals.
 They spared no effort to help, straining their already limited resources.